 The pièce de résistance, however, is the new Smart Controller – which makes the traditional joystick almost redundant for moving AF points around.
 It works like an optical mouse, turned upside-down; you can whizz your thumb across it and ping the AF point around the screen or viewfinder as fast or as slow as you want to.
 It’s so good that it's begging to become an industry standard.

-For full details, sample images and impressions, check out our hands-on Canon EOS-1D X Mark III review.
+For full details, sample images and impressions, check out our in-depth Canon EOS-1D X Mark III review.

 Canon EOS-1D X Mark III specifications